w3c/webref/w3c-tr/index.md

 ### Potential issue(s) {.anomalies}

-- Invalid WebIDL content found
+- Unknown WebIDL names used: `Window`

 ### Known dependencies on this specification {.dependencies}